 1. Set goals for recruiting veterans

-The good thing about setting goals related to hiring veterans is that the veteran community is quite diverse as well.
+The great thing about setting goals for hiring veterans is that the veteran community is quite diverse as well.
 The U.S. Census in 2018 found that:

 So veterans recruiting goals also stretch across other underrepresented groups.

 “increase the growing percentage of hiring from underrepresented communities — including women, minorities, veterans, and persons with disabilities” (by 2025).

 The results?
 HP’s 2019 Sustainable Impact Report shows they:

 - Exceeded their 2016 diversity goal for hiring veterans and veteran spouses by 43%

 - Made the list of the top veteran-friendly companies list